K-Magano/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: As the Empire Grows
 ---

+Welcome to me Thoughts.